librenms/librenms/doc/API/API-Docs.md

 Input:

  - order: How to order the output, default is by hostname.
 Can be prepended by DESC or ASC to change the order.
- - type: can be one of the following, all, ignored, up, down, disabled to filter by that device status.
+ - type: can be one of the following to filter or search by:
+   - all: All devices
+   - ignored: Only ignored devices
+   - up: Only devices that are up
+   - down: Only devices that are down
+   - disabled: Disabled devices
+   - mac: search by mac address
+   - ipv4: search by IPv4 address
+   - ipv6: search by IPv6 address (compressed or uncompressed)
+ - query: If searching by, then this will be used as the input.
 Example:
 ```curl
 curl -H 'X-Auth-Token: YOURAPITOKENHERE' https://librenms.org/api/v0/devices?order=hostname%20DESC&type=down